 Finding the right acting technique is about as personal a decision an actor can make.
 It can also be painstaking.
 As you’re well aware, there’s no direct path to success in this business—if there were, every single actor would be on it!

-Backstage, as always, is here to assist.
-In this guide, we’ll break down everything you need to know about choosing the acting technique that’s right for you—from the major methods and their origins, to the actors who’ve used each discipline to find success, to finding an acting class that reinforces your chosen technique.
-From Stanislavski to Spolin and everything in between, here’s how to choose an acting technique.
+In this guide, we’ll break down everything you need to know about choosing the acting technique that’s right for you—from the major methods and their origins to the actors who’ve used each discipline to find success, to finding an acting class that reinforces your chosen technique.
+From Stanislavsky to Spolin and everything in between, here’s how to choose an acting technique.

-There are hundreds—probably thousands—of acting techniques that exist around the world, but at the top tier of the art form are eight established techniques utilized most frequently.
-Below, find a (very) brief breakdown of each.
+There are hundreds—probably thousands—of acting techniques that exist around the world, but for U.S. actors, the five most significant were created by Konstantin Stanislavsky, Lee Strasberg, Stella Adler, Sanford Meisner, and Uta Hagen.
+Below, find a brief breakdown of each acting technique:

-- Stanislavski: Considered by many to be the father of what’s known today as “method acting,” the Stanislavski system was founded by Konstantin Stanislavski and is based on the idea of the “art of experiencing.”
+- Konstantin Stanislavsky: Stanislavsky’s System is based on the idea of the “art of experiencing.”
 The intent is to ignite an actor’s conscious thought to affect their less conscious expression in their performance, as far as emotion and subconscious behaviors.

-- Strasberg: Lee Strasberg extrapolated upon Stanislavski’s technique to create “The Method” but focused on the psychological aspects.
-The approach is for actors to evoke their own applicable experiences in order to bring them closer to those of their character, which Strasberg called “emotion memory.”
+- Lee Strasberg: A student of Stanislavsky, Strasberg reworked the System to create “The Method” by focusing on the psychological aspects of acting.
+Actors are expected to recall their own lived experiences in order to bring them closer to those of their character, which Strasberg called “emotion memory.”

-- Stella Adler: Stella Adler also worked with and expanded upon Stanislavski’s method, though she stringently opposed the idea of drudging up past experiences for the sake of acting, deeming it unhealthy.
-Rather, she created a system that revolves around the development of independent actors, the power of the imagination, the importance of action, script interpretation, and the cultivation of a rich humanity.
+- Stella Adler: Adler also worked with and expanded upon Stanislavsky’s method, though she opposed the idea of dredging up past experiences for the sake of acting.
+Rather, she created a system that revolves around interpreting the script, the power of the imagination, and the importance of action.

-- Meisner: Developed by Sanford Meisner, the Meisner technique, too, builds on Stanislavski.
-Its primary goal is for the actor to “get out of his or her head” to enable him or her to act in response to a given circumstance based on instinct, thus creating a natural performance.
+- Sanford Meisner: The Meisner technique, too, builds on Stanislavsky.
+Its primary goal is for the actor to “get out of their head” to enable them to act in response to a given circumstance based on instinct, thus creating a natural performance.

 While you should never compare yourself to others, knowing which established actors have relied or rely on each respective technique can help you figure out which method to choose by pinpointing the career or work you’d most like to emulate.
 Check out some of the actors most closely associated with each technique:

-- Sir John Gielgud, Emmy, Grammy, Oscar, and Tony winner
+- John Gielgud, Emmy, Grammy, Oscar, and Tony winner

 - Al Pacino, Oscar, Emmy, and Tony winner